koush/EFI-X99/README.md

 # Big Sur Update

 Clover is deprecated, and I was unsuccessful to get this updated to work with OpenCore and Big Sur.
-This build served me well for several years, but rather than try to fight a dated and not widely adopted X99 platform on hackintosh, I upgraded to a 10900k system.
+This build served me well for 4 years, and rather than try to struggle through to rebuild a dated and not widely adopted X99 platform on hackintosh, I upgraded to a 10900k system.

 # My Hackintosh